stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

 If you french fry when you’re supposed to pizza, you’re gonna have a bad time.</p>
 </div>

-Just use the Google Drive ID.
-Find the Google Drive ID by doing X. Add the script as an Apps Script by doing Y. It has some error detection in case you hit "Exception: Unexpected error while getting the method or property openById on object DocumentApp."

-Here are examples of how you can use the data from the script.

-Tell them to click the right space or whatever to run the script in.
-What if Google App script doesn't appear as an option?
-How do they install?

----

----

-### Step 2 - Analyze Data

 ---

 ### Related resources